Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Qualitative Results

-\black{Compared to CLIPScore, \texttt{AugCLIP} shows superior alignment with human evaluation and a stronger ability to classify ground truth images.
-However, there are several cases where CLIPScore aligns better with human preference.
-The examples demonstrated in \cref{fig:limitation_failure} represent cases where \texttt{AugCLIP} diverges from human judgment.
-For example, in the first row, both edited images are adequately modified to resemble a target text `dog.'
-Yet, the edited image in the middle emphasizes dog-like features more strongly than the one on the right, which exhibits subtler changes.
-As a result, human evaluators tend to favor the more prominently modified one.
-While both edits are well-executed in terms of preservation and modification, human evaluation shows subjectivity in preference.
-Similarly, the example in the first row of adding fruit toppings to donuts is also contentious.
-Both edited images accurately depict fruit toppings while preserving the original content.
-Nevertheless, human evaluators preferred the middle image, which better retains the original color and texture of the donut.
-These examples highlight that evaluation metrics cannot fully capture human preferences, which are inherently subjective and vary on a case-by-case basis.}
+Compared to directional CLIP similarity, \augclip{} shows superior alignment with human evaluation and a stronger ability to classify ground truth images.
+However, there are several cases where directional CLIP similarity aligns closely with human preferences. \cref{fig:limitation_failure} illustrates examples where \augclip{} diverges from human judgment.

+For instance, in the first-row example, both edited images are adequately modified from the source to resemble the target text ``dog.''
+However, the middle image emphasizes dog-like features more prominently while the right image exhibits subtler changes.
+Human evaluators tend to favor the more prominently modified one.
+In the example of adding fruit toppings to donuts, both edited images accurately depict fruit toppings while preserving the original content.
+Yet, human evaluators prefer the middle image, which better retains the original donut's color and texture.
+Here, preference is skewed toward better preservation.